webhintio/hint/packages/hint/docs/user-guide/index.md

 hint -v
 ```

-> [!NOTE]
-> If you run into any issues during the install process, go to [Common issues when installing or running webhint][UserGuideTroubleshootSummary].
+> **NOTE**: If you run into any issues during the install process, go to [Common issues when installing or running webhint][UserGuideTroubleshootSummary].

 ## Advanced webhint configurations